https //www.google.com/device : Sign-In on TVs and Limited Input Devices

 After the user enters the user code, the Google sign-in site presents a consent screen similar to the following:

-If the user clicks Allow, then your app can obtain an ID token to identify the user, an access token to call Google APIs, and a refresh token to acquire new tokens.
+If the user clicksย Allow, then your app can obtain an ID token to identify the user, an access token to call Google APIs, and a refresh token to acquire new tokens.

 Obtain an ID token and refresh token

-) with the device code that you received from the device endpoint.
-Poll the token endpoint at the interval, in seconds, specified by the interval
+After your app displays the user code and verification URL, begin polling the token endpoint (https://oauth2.googleapis.com/token) with the device code that you received from the device endpoint.
+Poll the token endpoint at the interval, in seconds, specified by theย intervalย value.

 The following is an example request: